 Building a Front Entrance for Your Domain with Site Publisher

-Here is our first camp activity.
+Here is our first building activity.
 This are written out in full detail in the Ontario Extend Activity Bank under Domain Camp activities.
-Each one will ask for a response where you provide a link to your work (these will be links to your own domain) and a bit of reflective writing on your work.
+Each one will ask for a response where you provide a link to your work (these will be links to your own domain) and maybe a few sentences sharing how this activity went for you.

 Later in camp we will replace it with something more sophisticated.
 Do this activity now